VikeshMehta/ADOBE/Readme3.md

 docker build -t pdf-outline-extractor . docker run --rm -v "$(pwd)/input:/app/input" -v "$(pwd)/output:/app/output" pdf-outline-extractor

-# 🎯 Windows Users can use the provided quick-start script
+# 🎯 Windows Users can use the provided quick-start script: .\run_docker.bat
-# .\run_docker.bat
 ```
 *Results will be generated in the `Challenge_1a/output/` directory.*